-DCYF conducts a variety of supervisor and quality assurance reviews as outlined in our program integrity plan.
+v.
+Audit provider records.
+Describe the activities and the results of these activities: DCYF conducts a variety of supervisor and quality assurance reviews as outlined in our program integrity plan.
 Eligibility staff receive at least four random audits per month.
 These provide feedback to the supervisor to ensure that staff continue to process eligibility cases correctly.
 These also provide necessary feedback to eligibility staff regarding their case processing.
 New eligibility workers are audited at 100% until they show proficiency in eligibility determination.
 Additionally, supervisors review every case when care beyond full-time is authorized.
 DCYF has an overpayment review workgroup that analyzes every overpayment written for the proper application of rules and any potential rule, policy, or system changes that could enhance the integrity of the child care program.
 Currently this team reviews about 95 cases per month.
 The QA supervisor conducts a monthly audit calibration meeting where all the auditors audit the same case to ensure consistent application of rules, and policies.
-This meeting helps identify improvements needed for training, desk-aids, languages in policy or rule, or a creation of a policy.
+This meeting helps identify improvements needed for training, desk-aids, languages in policy or rule, or a creation of a policy. vi.

-[x] vi.
 Train staff on policy and/or audits.

-Auditors provide direct feedback to staff with each audit and ensure cases are correct.
+Describe the activities and the results of these activities: Auditors provide direct feedback to staff with each audit and ensure cases are correct.
 Audit trends are identified and analyzed to improve systems, policies, procedures, or training.
 This is accomplished by the quality assurance audits and a lead worker calibration audit, both of which are reviewed monthly for program weakness.
 The training team develop training as a result of corrective action plans, and internal and external audit findings, such as "verification of household composition" and "Child support income".
 The Policy team conducts a webex policy roll-out training three times a year to provide statewide training on any new or changed rule, or policies.